the-turing-way/the-turing-way/book/website/reproducible-research/vcs.md

 In this chapter, we introduce  versioning best practices regardless of tools{ref}`in the workflow chapter<rr-vcs-workflow>`, before describing in more details the use of version control and {ref}`git for research projects<rr-vcs-git4research>` that comprise  documentation, datasets and code.
 Most instructions given in this chapter will be indeed geared towards Git, which is most commonly used by researchers, and a web-based Git repository hosting service, [GitHub](https://github.com/), which facilitates online collaborations.
-We also give information about {ref}`larger dataset versioning<rr-vcs-data>`, and introduce tools allowing the use git workflows for this purpose, although git is not appropriate for binary files versioning.
+We also give information about {ref}`larger dataset versioning<rr-vcs-data>`, and introduce tools allowing the use Git workflows for this purpose, although Git is not appropriate for binary files versioning.

 ### Version control systems